Taking your kids to live abroad? Where do you stand legally?

 If you aren’t willing to give an undertaking and your ex thinks there is a real risk that you will simply go ahead and take the children and sort out the consequences later they can make an application to the court themselves for what is called a Prohibited Steps Order which is, as the name suggests, an order stopping someone from taking a specific step in relation to a child, in this case taking them out of the UK.

 So what will the court consider if it is asked to decide whether or not to give permission for children to be removed permanently from the UK?
-This area of law is one that has been developed by case law over the last 15 years but recently clarified by the 2015 case of F (A Child) (International Relocation Cases) EWCA Civ 882.
-This case makes very plain that previous comments, particularly in the 2001 case of Payne v Payne should be seen as guidance which a court may or may not follow and not as establishing a principle by which the court must abide.
-What is now clear is that the starting point is that both an application to remove a child and any cross application for contact between the child and the non-moving parent must be determined by the child’s welfare which, as in any other child related application, is always paramount.
+The starting point is that both an application to remove a child and any cross application for contact between the child and the non-moving parent must be determined by reference to the child’s welfare which, as in any other child related application, is always paramount.
 Factors contained within guidance which will often be considered by the court include::

 - Is the application genuine, i.e for genuine reasons and motivations or is it motivated by a desire to exclude the other parent from the child’s life?